TacticsMore Basic Tactics

 It is obvious from this definition that every number has one of two forms: either it is the constructor O or it is built by applying the constructor S to another number.
 But there is more here than meets the eye: implicit in the definition are two additional facts:

 • The constructor S is injective (or one-to-one).
-That is, if S n = S m, it must be that n = m.
+That is, if S n = S m, it must also be that n = m.

 • The constructors O and S are disjoint.
 That is, O is not equal to S n for any n.

 Similar principles apply to every inductively defined type: all constructors are injective, and the values built from distinct constructors are never equal.
-For lists, the cons constructor is injective and nil is different from every non-empty list.
+For lists, the cons constructor is injective and the empty list nil is different from every non-empty list.
 For booleans, true and false are different.
 (Since true and false take no arguments, their injectivity is neither here nor there.)
 And so on.

 We can prove the injectivity of S by using the pred function defined in Basics.v.